Mutual visibility in Moore graphs and $(d,2)$-graphs with defect: Mutual-visibility in Moore graphs

-Hence, by Lemma~\ref{P6.lem4}, $H[S]$ consists of exactly ten disjoint edges, that is, an induced matching, and since $k_t = 4$, each vertex $t \in T$ has exactly four neighbours in $S$. \end{proof} Next, we verify that the upper bound $s \le 20$ is sharp.
+Since $s=20$ and $e(S)=10$, it follows from Corollary~\ref{P6.coro1} that $H[S]$ consists of exactly ten disjoint edges, that is, an induced matching.
+Moreover, since $k_t=4$, each vertex $t\in T$ has exactly four neighbours in $S$. \end{proof} Next, we verify that the upper bound $s \le 20$ is sharp.
 To this end, we formulate the following integer program.